 “Do I agree as a manager that a person who is in a situation with a parent or kids who needs health insurance should therefore be given the full time slot as opposed to the person who earned it?” he says.
 “And now that person must scrape by on only twenty-eight hours?
 No.”

-“You think God isn't doing what is best for your life?”
-Nerube asks with that smile that looks both mischievous and over confident.
+“You think God isn't doing what is best for your life?” he asks with that smile that looks both mischievous and over confident.
 He looks the opposite of whom he truly is, so I never really met him until we realized we both new Irby.
 Others here comment to Nerube that Seldom Seen lights up and acts completely different if I'm talking to him.
-Nerube likes to try to explain to me who I am to them.

 “Just because there is a God does not mean he is good,” I reply.

-“The changes may be painful, worrisome, and a lot of trouble,” he says.
+“The changes may be painful, worrisome, and a lot of trouble,” he says, his thin gold necklace twinkling streetlight.
 “But he is doing his best for you always.”

 “Lincoln was super gay,” Jack says.

 Brick always stands and moves and sleeps with a certain innocence.
 It's only when his voice is raised dealing with some situation in the main house that you pick up on the opposite.

 “Some publisher of an anonymous author who isn't me.”

 Guys workout to the point it's hard not to wonder a hard joke.
 Maybe guys like Brick had to get their confidence back up as quickly as possible for survival or great undertaking.
 Some guys can do it, I figure, because they're not competing with each other.